 Encryption is when data is altered so only the intended recipient can read or make use of it.
 The encrypted data can only be decrypted using the appropriate software or with the correct decryption key, which will then decipher the data back to its original state.
 Provides a level of data security between the PC/host driver and printer by making the data between the two unreadable.

 The name stands for Felicity Card, a contactless RFID smart card.

 Financial Services Instant Issuance Printer

 A card printer designed for immediate issuance of debit, credit or prepaid cards.
-By printing the card's text and images on-site, banks can offer increased customisation of the card with features like personal photos and co-branding logos, and increase overall card activation and use rates.
+By printing the card's text and images on-site, banks can offer increased customization of the card with features like personal photos and co-branding logos, and increase overall card activation and use rates.